 The OSCE Yearbook is published by Nomos-Verlag, Baden-Baden.

-The OSCE Yearbook can be ordered from:
+The latest OSCE Yearbook 2019 can be purchased in the Nomos Shop.